ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - h - MongoDB - Data Models.md

 ## Example 1: Model One-to-One Relationships with Embedded Documents

-- If we use a reference, every time we need to retrieve the datawe'll need to make multiple queries to resolve the reference.
+- If we use a reference, every time we need to retrieve the data we'll need to make multiple queries to resolve the reference.

 - Better approach: embedded document (we can get all the information with a single query)